What is Tor?

 - Costs money (although typically under $10 a month, or less if you buy in bulk)

-The great advantage of Tor is that you do not need to trust anyone – your internet use is completely anonymised.
+The great advantage of Tor is that you do not need to trust anyone - your internet use is completely anonymised.
 However it is very slow, and largely as a consequence of this, it is not suitable for many of the most popular activities people want to use VPN for, such as filesharing and streaming geo-restricted media content.
 If you are looking to stay anonymous whilst torrenting, take a look at our best VPN for torrent sites guide for more information.

 As long as a trustworthy no logs VPN provider is used, then VPN is a very secure, consumer oriented privacy solution that provides much greater performance and flexibility than Tor can offer.